Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of a Solar Aircraft.md

 **Instructors**: *Prof.* WAN Zhiqiang, LI Yongxin, WANG Funan

-## An Introduction to our Solar Airplane
+## An Introduction to Our Solar Airplane

 The aircraft adopts a canard configuration, double-engine, double-tailed, wing-tip aileron design.
 The features are as follows: